What will I do each day?

 If you would like to join the Recorder Orchestra, conducted by Marion Doherty, for an hour each day, sign up on the Course Application Form.
 If not, your time is free to walk to the beach or to arrange informal music-making.
 There may be an organised trip to a local place of interest, and one afternoon will certainly feature the famous SANDCASTLE COMPETITION!

 After a cup of tea there is another 90 minute session, this time with a different consort each day; a recorder or viol consort, with or without a singer, or perhaps a trio-sonata, or broken consort of recorders and viols.
 The aim here is to meet as many other course-members as possible, regardless of whether they are more or less experienced than you!
-If you play cornett, sackbut, curtal or windcap instruments, you might like to join the renaissance wind-band which meets three times during the week at this time.
+If you play cornett, sackbut, curtal or windcap instruments, you might like to join the Renaissance Wind-Band which meets three times during the week at this time or opt for Renaissance Wind Consort available on two days during the course.
 When you complete the application form, you will be asked to choose what you would like to do in these sessions, and we will do our best to give you what you want.
 Once the course has started you can also arrange your own groups for some of these sessions if you wish.

 19.00 - 20.00: Choir

-The choir, conducted by Philip Thorby, meets for an hour each day - you are welcome to join, whatever your level or experience.
+The choir (conducted by Philip Thorby) meets for an hour each day and takes part in the end of course concert – you are welcome to join, whatever your level or experience.
+Works previously studied by the choir have included Striggio’s Missa sopra ‘Ecco si beato giorno’ and Padovano’s Mass for 24 voices.

 20.00 - 21.30: Massed Playing